georust/geo/COVERAGE_PLAN.md

   same) but must be prominent in the module docs, with `validate` as the advertised way to check inputs and a pointer to `unary_union` for non-coverage inputs.
-- Union error detection is weaker than JTS's (no OverlayNG consistency check).
-  Mitigated by documentation and the validate-first recommendation; if this proves insufficient, an area-sum sanity check (result area vs sum of input areas within a tolerance) is cheap to add.
+- Union vertex quantisation.
+The delegated union inherits `i_overlay`'s integer-grid rounding, which is in tension with the exact-linework expectation of surveying/cadastral users – the primary audience for a coverage tool.
+Phase 5 measures this concretely; until that call is made, the union docs must state that output vertices are not guaranteed identical to input.
+If the native union is later built, its error detection will still be weaker than JTS's OverlayNG consistency check; an area-sum sanity check is a cheap supplement if needed.
 - `f32` support comes with `GeoFloat`; robust predicates already promote to `f64` internally.
 Test fixtures are `f64`; add a smoke test for `f32`.
 - Parallelism: `validate` is trivially parallel per element; a rayon path